Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 Given the state of no information, we shall preliminarily quantify the amount of information $\alpha_i$ that the definite answer to any $Q_i\in\cq$ defines as one \texttt{bit}.
 Similarly, whenever $y_i=\f{1}{2}$, as in the state of no information, we shall say that $O$ has $\alpha_i=0$ \texttt{bits} of information about $Q_i$.
 In general, under the premise that information can neither be negative nor complex, $O$'s information about $Q_i$ should satisfy \ba 0\,\texttt{bit}\leq\alpha_i\leq1\,\texttt{bit}. \ea We shall not propose an explicit information measure $\alpha_i$ (as a function on $\Sigma$) here because this must follow from the rules on information acquisition postulated below and we shall indeed derive it therefrom later in section \ref{sec_infomeasure}.
 Until then it will be sufficient to work with this implicit notion of quantifying $O$'s information about any $Q_i$.
-But we can already infer from this that $O$ will not be able to parametrize $S$'s state by means of the information measure $\alpha_i$, $\forall\,Q_i\in\cq$, because, e.g., $\alpha_i=1\,$\texttt{bit} only signifies maximal information about $Q_i$ but does not distinguish between whether the answer was `yes' or `no'.

 But the questions $O$ can ask, and the information that the corresponding answers define, may not be independent.
 However, a priori the notion of independence of questions, in the sense of stochastic independence, is state dependent.
 For example, for a pair of qubits in quantum theory the questions $Q_1$, `is the spin of qubit 1 up in $x$-direction?', and $Q_2$, `is the spin of qubit 2 up in $x$-direction?', are stochastically independent relative to the completely mixed state, but fully dependent relative to an entangled state (with correlation in $x$-direction).
 As a result of the state dependence, the independence of questions may also be viewed as observer dependent.
 For instance, in quantum theory an observer $O'$ could send $O$ an entangled pure state (with correlation in $x$-direction) and refuse to tell $O$ which state it is.
 Relative to $O'$, $Q_1$ and $Q_2$ will be dependent, but they will be independent relative to $O$ because the latter will assign the completely mixed state to the pair prior to measurement.